tari-project/tari/RFC/src/RFC-0250_Covenants.md

 ## Goals

 This Request for Comment (RFC) presents a proposal for introducing _covenants_ into the Tari base layer protocol.
-Tari Covenents aims to provide restrictions on the _future_ spending of subsequent transactions to enable a number of powerful use-cases, such as
+Tari Covenants aims to provide restrictions on the _future_ spending of subsequent transactions to enable a number of powerful use-cases, such as

 - [vaults]
 - side-chain checkpointing transactions,
 - commission on NFT transfers, and
 - many others not thought of here.

 ## Related Requests for Comment